Resources if you are worried about your sexual health or HIV status.

 - 6. Sexual health promotion, HIV prevention and support

 1. Online sexual health services

-SH:24 is a new online sexual health service that allows Lambeth and Southwark residents to test themselves for Sexually Transmitted Infections (STI) in the privacy of their own home and get results by text message within 7 days..
-Testing for the four most common STIs – is provided free of charge:
+SH:24 is an online sexual health service that allows Lambeth and Southwark residents to test themselves for Sexually Transmitted Infections (STI) in the privacy of their own home and get results by text message within seven days.

 The service is very discreet and completely confidential - with no need for a name or any personal details to be attached to any samples that are returned in the freepost envelope.

 Your test kit will arrive in a plain envelope.
 It will contain everything you need to provide SH:24 with samples that they will test in their lab.

 If you have an infection, SH:24 will advise you to visit a local clinic for treatment.
 In some cases, an NHS clinician may call you to offer additional advice.

 2. Check-ups and contraception

 Your GP surgery may offer sexual health check ups and contraception.
 This can include long acting reversible contraceptives such as the implant, IUS and IUD (coil).
 The service is free and confidential; contact your practice to see what they offer.